ReproNim/reproman/CONTRIBUTING.md

     - `bash-completions` - bash and zsh completion setup for niceman (just `source` it)
-- `tools/` contains helper utilities used during development, testing, and benchmarking of ReproNim.
+- `tools/` contains helper utilities used during development, testing, and benchmarking of NICEMAN.
 Implemented in any most appropriate language (Python, bash, etc.)

 How to contribute
 -----------------

-The preferred way to contribute to the ReproNim code base is to fork the [main repository][gh-niceman] on GitHub.
+The preferred way to contribute to the NICEMAN code base is to fork the [main repository][gh-niceman] on GitHub.
 Here we outline the workflow used by the developers: